colombmo/Analogical_Reasoning_Prototype/README.md

 A prototype for Fuzzy Analogical Reasoning [1], using Colombo and Portmann [2] semantic similarity measure, and ConceptNet.

-This prototype demonstrate reasoning by analogy on nouns and concepts, using conceptual analogies, and reasoning by analogy on adjectives, using spectral analogies.
+This prototype demonstrate reasoning by analogy on nouns and concepts, using conceptual analogies, and reasoning by analogy on adjectives, using spectral analogies, as presented in [3].

-The latter is the main contribution of this project, and uses a "Computing With Words"-based [3] measure computing how close the meaning of two adjectives are in the spectrum of all the words describing the same feature.
+The latter is the main contribution of this project, and uses a "Computing With Words"-based [4] measure computing how close the meaning of two adjectives are in the spectrum of all the words describing the same feature.

 ## Installation